input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0006-cursor-pegination-cat-data-service.md

 understand when more data is available:

-* `limit` - This establishes a restriction on the quantity of objects to be returned, with a minimum of 1 and a maximum of 100.
+* `limit` - This establishes a restriction on the quantity of objects to be returned, with a minimum of 1 and a maximum no greater than 100.
 * `starting_after`- the cursor to start returning results from,
 * `ending_before`- the cursor to stop returning results at.